CodeNow/blog/_posts/2016-03-27-the-versatility-of-docker-compose.md

 Multi-repo setup has several options.

-##### Option 1:

-Option number one is to use a single Compose file just to run applications using images (and build images independently).
+**Option number one** is to use a single Compose file just to run applications using images (and build images independently).

 ```yaml
 version: '2'